Sunkanmyt/blog-preview-card/README.md

 ## Acknowledgments

-A majority of the knowledge I used in completing this project are things I picked up by learning Web Development from "Traversy media" on YouTube.
+A large majority of the knowledge I used in completing this project are things I picked up while learning Web Development from "Traversy Media" on YouTube.